 }

-And while this works and is fast its a little bit sad because its single threaded and multithreaded code is always better right? right?
-So now you want your code to be multithreaded so you slap on a mutex or even better a reader writers lock and call it a day.
-Unfortunetly at your grand database unveiling people notive that if they have a task with many mixed reads and writes your database starts taking a bit too long to well do anything.
+And while this works and is fast, it's a little bit sad because it's single-threaded and multithreaded code is always better, right?
+Right?
+So now you want your code to be multithreaded, so you slap on a mutex or even better a reader-writer lock and call it a day.
+Unfortunately, at your grand database unveiling, people notice that if they have a task with many mixed reads and writes, your database starts taking a bit too long to, well, do anything.
 We in the business call that contention.
-If the problem is not immediately obvious what is happening is that your database performs fine when you write infrequently and almost always perform reads but when you write a lot you need to take a writers lock which blocks all other access to the data.
-Now you end up going to down a rabbit hole trying to figure out how to implement a truly concurrent hash map since if you recall we are not allowed to use third party packages and everything must be home grown. sigh.
-In your travels of the wider internet you keep coming across people mentioning (which I must assume at this point) Java's legendary concurrent hash map.
-As an aside this irks me, since I think Java is one of the worst programming languages ever made.
+If the problem is not immediately obvious, what is happening is that your database performs fine when you write infrequently and almost always perform reads, but when you write a lot, you need to take a writer's lock which blocks all other access to the data.
+Now you end up going down a rabbit hole trying to figure out how to implement a truly concurrent hash map since, if you recall, we are not allowed to use third-party packages and everything must be home-grown. sigh.
+In your travels of the wider internet, you keep coming across people mentioning (which I must assume at this point) Java's legendary concurrent hash map.
+As an aside, this irks me, since I think Java is one of the worst programming languages ever made.

-Here is a rundown of a simple implementation of a concurrent hashmap, if you would like a more fully cable concurrent hashmap I would recommend checking out dashmap, flashmap or even if you must Java's concurrent hashmap.
+Here is a rundown of a simple implementation of a concurrent hashmap; if you would like a more fully capable concurrent hashmap, I would recommend checking out dashmap, flashmap or even if you must Java's concurrent hashmap.

 struct ConcurrentHashMap<K, V> {